-Although the term prostatomegaly is often used interchangeably with BPH, strictly speaking prostatomegaly may refer to any cause of prostatic enlargement.
+Although the term prostatomegaly is often used synonymously with benign prostatic hyperplasia, strictly speaking prostatomegaly may refer to any cause of prostatic enlargement.
 Moreover, a significant number of patients with symptomatic benign prostatic hyperplasia do not have enlarged prostates 11.
 By the same token, benign prostatic enlargement is also a poor term for this condition.

-By the age of 60, 50% of men have BPH, and by 90 years of age the prevalence has increased to 90%.
-As such it is often thought of essentially as a 'normal' part of aging 1.
+By the age of 60, 50% of men have benign prostatic hyperplasia, and by 90 years of age, the prevalence has increased to 90%.
+As such it is often thought of essentially as a "normal" part of aging 1.

 Although a degree of prostatomegaly may be completely asymptomatic, the most common presentation is with lower urinary tract symptoms (LUTS) including 1-4:

-The international prostate symptom score (IPSS) is an 8 question (7 symptom questions + 1 quality of life question) scoring system used in assessing clinical severity, tracking symptoms and aiding management in benign prostatic hyperplasia.
+The international prostate symptom score (IPSS) is an 8 question (7 symptom questions + 1 quality of life question) scoring system used in assessing clinical severity, tracking symptoms, and aiding management of benign prostatic hyperplasia.

 Benign prostatic hyperplasia is due to a combination of stromal and glandular hyperplasia, predominantly of the transition zone** (as opposed to prostate cancer which typically originates in the peripheral zone).

-Androgens (DHT and testosterone) are necessary for the development of BPH, but are not the direct cause for the hyperplasia.
+Androgens (DHT and testosterone) are necessary for the development of benign prostatic hyperplasia but are not the direct cause for the hyperplasia.

 Complications of untreated benign prostatic hyperplasia include 4: